 The amount of the maturities in 2013 includes amounts outstanding under Charter Operating's \$1.3 billion revolving facility.
 The revolving loan matures in March 2015.
 However, if on December 1, 2013 Charter Operating has scheduled maturities in excess of \$1.0 billion between January 1, 2014 and April 30, 2014, the revolving loan will mature on December 1, 2013 unless lenders holding more than 50% of the revolving loan consent to the maturity being March 2015.
 As of March 31, 2010, Charter Operating had maturities of \$4.6 billion between January 1, 2014 and April 30, 2014.
 Upon completion of the tender offer for Charter Operating's 8.375% senior second-lien notes and redemption of any such notes not tendered, we will have refinanced approximately \$770 million of this amount with pr oceeds from the recently completed CCO Holdings notes offering.
 Accordingly, the maturity amounts in the paragraph above reflect the revolving facility maturing in 2013.
-We expect to utilize cash flows from operating and terms of any refinancing transactions will be subject to market conditions.
+We expect to utilize cash flows from operating activities and cash on hand as well as future refinancing transactions to further extend or reduce the maturities of our principal obligations.
+The timing and terms of any refinancing transactions will be subject to market conditions.
 Additionally, we may, from time to time, depending on market conditions and other factors, use cash on hand and the proceeds from securities offerings or other borrowings, to retire our debt through open market purchases, privately negotiated purchases, tender offers, or redemption provisions.